 Mr. Olds is currently Chairman of Oxfam Quebec and Director of Presagia Corp. and has extensive past corporate governance experience serving on the boards of private and public for-profit and not-for-profit organizations.
 He holds an MBA (Finance & Strategy) and M.Sc.
 (Renewable Resources) from McGill University.
 He has travelled extensively and worked in Senegal, West Africa for two years as a foreign expert on a Canadian development project.
 He lives in Montreal with his family.

-Senior Program Manager Networks of Centres of Excellence (NCE)
+Deputy Director Networks of Centres of Excellence (NCE)